rangigo/fetch-anime/README.md

 ### Prerequisites

-**You’ll need to have Node >= 6 on your local development machine** (but it’s not required on the server).
+**You’ll need to have Node >= 6 on your local development machine**.
 You can use [nvm](https://github.com/creationix/nvm#installation) (macOS/Linux) or [nvm-windows](https://github.com/coreybutler/nvm-windows#node-version-manager-nvm-for-windows) to easily switch Node versions between different projects.

 ### Installing